smirnov-mi/k8s/CKA/README.md

-## 22 - k8s components overview
+## 22 - k8s components overview / informationw

-What is running as pod, as service, static-pod ?
+Which components run as pod, as service, static-pod ?

 What CNI driver is installed and where it's config?